lucinnnal/GenAI_study/ScratchDL5/day3/README.md

 > This directory summarizes both theoretical and practical aspects of the EM algorithm covered on Day 3.
 Check out the [code](./em.py) and [note](./day3%20note.pdf) for a deeper understanding.

 # EM result & Generated Data and Original Data Comparison
+*Figure1: Contour lines of the GMM model after EM algorithm training.*
 ![EM Result](./trained_gmm_contour.png)

-*Figure: Contour lines of the GMM model after EM algorithm training.*
+*Figure2: 500 samples generated from the trained GMM model.*
 ![Generated Data](./gmm_generated_samples.png)

-*Figure: 500 samples generated from the trained GMM model.*